16 Denman Street,

 Like many theatres, it has also seen its share of ‘flops’, including “Bachelor Flat” which ran for 4-performances in May 1960 and mega-musicals such as “Mutiny”(1985), based on ‘Mutiny on the Bounty’, “Metropolis”(1989) based on the famous Fritz Lang film, “King”(1990) about Martin Luther King and “Which Witch”(1992) a Norwegian opera/musical.

-It continues today as a successful West End theatre and is operated by the Ambassador Theatre Group Ltd.
+It is a successful West End theatre and is operated by the Ambassador Theatre Group Ltd.

 Just login to your account and subscribe to this theater